anthonyvid/TicketScout/README.md

 # Ticket Scout

-A Node.js wep application powered by express to track and manage tickets, payments, and customers.
-Targetted towards small businesses who provide services to their clients.
+A Node.js web application powered by express to track and manage tickets, payments, and customers.
+Targeted towards small businesses that provide services to their clients.

 **View Ticket Scout:** [www.ticketscout.tech](http://www.ticketscout.tech)

 ## Motivation

-After working as a computer technician for over a year and using a similar software to track our repairs, I wanted to create a simplified but effective ready to use web app that other small businesses can use to manage their business.
+After working as a computer technician for over a year and using similar software to track our repairs, I wanted to create a simplified but effective ready-to-use web app that other small businesses can use to manage their business.

 ## Features